Listen to Fastmail CEO Bron Gondwana talk about JMAP on the Digital Citizen Podcast

 Security considerations

 All security considerations of JMAP ([@!RFC8620]) apply to this specification.
-Additional considerations specific to the data types and functionality introduced by this document are described in the following subsections.
+Additional considerations specific to the data types and functionality introduced by this document are described in the following subsection.

 IANA Considerations